westminsterflip/unraid-arduino-pwm/README.md

-Plug the Arduino into the server's USB port, connect the fans, and all should be working.
+Plug the Arduino into the server's USB port, connect the fans, and reboot the server.